mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-06-thursday_morning_FASTA_files.md

 # Thursday morning — Sequence Quality Control

 Credit: this material has been adapted from the [Data Carpentry](https://datacarpentry.org) lesson [Data Wrangling and Processing for Genomics](https://datacarpentry.org/wrangling-genomics/).
 The adaptations principally include making sure commands work on the CLIMB-BIG-DATA Notebook servers.
-All Carpentries instructional material is made available under the Creative Commons Attribution license.
+All Carpentries instructional material, and therefore all material here, is made available under the Creative Commons Attribution license.
 See [https://github.com/datacarpentry/wrangling-genomics/blob/main/LICENSE.md](https://github.com/datacarpentry/wrangling-genomics/blob/main/LICENSE.md).